zheng-wang/irontest/README.md

 Dropwizard, H2 Database, AngularJS, Bootstrap.

 ## Build
-Prerequisites: JDK 1.7+, Maven 3.x, NPM, Bower.
+Prerequisites: JDK 1.7+, Maven 3.x.

 Download the latest Iron Test release to your local machine. cd to the root directory of the project, and run below Maven command